heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-14-books.md

   - "RAG System"
 next_concepts:
   - "Implementation"
+  - "Chain of Thought"
 summary: "Definition and architecture of Books as structured repositories for percepts and their associated structures, serving as both human-readable narratives and machine-processable inputs."
 chain_of_thought:
   - "Define Books as repositories for percepts"
   - "Establish structure and components"
   - "Detail processing capabilities"
   - "Explain integration with other system components"
+  - "Position Books as terminal synthesis in cognitive chain"
+  - "Describe Book recursion mechanisms"
 technical_components:
   - "Multi-layer format"
   - "Percept-Triplet handling"